Skip to content

 • Children who are entitled to an increased family allowance (regardless of age)

-• Persons who are exempt from the prescription fee.
-However, persons who are exempt due to the prescription fee cap must continue to pay a deductible.
+• Persons who are exempt from prescription charges.
+However, persons who are exempt due to the prescription charge cap must continue to pay a personal contribution.

-• Medical aids that are granted as part of medical rehabilitation.
+• Medical aids that are granted as part of a rehabilitation programme.

 Vaccination-Checklist